indojepang/mind-to-art/README.md

 - 💾 Copy or download the prompt for use in Midjourney, DALL·E, Leonardo.Ai, etc.

 ## 🖼️ Example Prompt Output
+An evocative music album cover that captures the emotional essence of: "Rain in Tokyo, 2099, alone, with heart-breaking synth music".
+The ONLY text in the entire artwork is the song title: "Nocturnal".
+Do NOT include ANY text, labels, signatures, artist names, band logos, record labels, phone numbers, website URLs, or hidden watermarks.
+Artistic style inspired by minimalism, high contrast, dark abstract textures...

 ## 🛠️ Built With
 - HTML, CSS, JavaScript (no framework — lightweight & fast)